mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Channels

-Channels are "pipes" that connect concurrent goroutines.
+Channels are "pipes" that allow concurrent goroutines to communicate.
 Values can be sent to a channel and be received from them.

 To create a channel, `myChannel := make(chan type)`